 A Philips AED is just one of the many trusted brands available to you.
 We also carry Medtronic Physio Control Lifepak CR plus, Medtronic Physio Control Lifepak 1000, Heartsine Samaritan Pad, Cardiac Science Powerheart G3, Defibtech Lifeline, Zoll AED Plus and all AED Trainers and Oxygen (02) units.
 Discounts are available when purchasing more than one AED.
 Our AED store also includes Pads, Batteries, Cases, AED Response Kits, AED Inspection Tags, and AED window / door stickers.

 First-aid and AED training can be invaluable.
-For over 13 years we have been teaching American Heart Association (AHA) and Red Cross certification classes.
-We are licensed and insured and have offices in West Palm Beach, Coral Springs and Fort Lauderdale and ship across the U.S. In addition to being a CPR company, we are an AED distribution center.
+For over 19 years we have been teaching American Heart Association (AHA) and Red Cross certification classes.
+We are licensed and insured and have offices in West Palm Beach, Coral Springs, Pompano Beach, MIami and Fort Lauderdale and ship across the U.S. In addition to being a CPR company, we are an AED distribution center.
 We have a great knowledge of how AEDs are used and why they are so important.
 Some of our most satisfied clients include retail stores, churches, dental offices and universities.

 If you reside in Miami, West Palm Beach, Coral Springs or Fort Lauderdale, Florida, you’ll be pleased to learn that AED and CPR training is available.
 We also ship aeds all over the United States.
 While using an AED machine is relatively simple, an AED training course will enforce appropriate responses to life threatening situations and provide information that will increase the chances of successful rescue.
 In addition we offer many other courses including CPR, AED, first aid, BLS, PALS, ACLS, oxygen and bloodborne pathogens.
 Each course will provide you with a 2 year certification in that particular subject.
 The CPR Combo Class allows you to obtain a certificate for CPR, AED and first aid covering adult, child and infant all on the very same day.
 If you’re interested in purchasing an AED or Learning more about CPR, please visit our CPR Schedule or AED store or contact us to learn more.Buy an AED Here

-We accept Purchase Orders, Visa, Mastercard, American Express, Paypal, Google Checkout, checks, purchase orders, cash & phone orders.
+We accept Purchase Orders, Visa, Mastercard, American Express, Paypal, checks and purchase orders.